 Robert M Rouphail

-- Africa, Indian Ocean, Global and Environmental History, Labor, Race, Gender
+- Africa, Indian Ocean World, Environmental History (Tropical Meteorology), Empire, Race, Gender

 My research interests are in the history of modern Africa, the Indian Ocean World, and environmental history.
 My dissertation, tentatively entitled Embodying Resilience: Race, Gender, and Natural Disaster in Mauritius, 1890s-1970s, aims to understand the ways in which the risks posed by the landfall of tropical cyclones reshaped the social and cultural history of Mauritius, an island in Africa's Indian Ocean.
 It suggests that these landfalls were moments of economic, political, and social uncertainty, and that imperial efforts to navigate and mitigate this uncertainty produced normative ideas about race, gender, and social belonging that were both embraced and challenged by Mauritius' diverse population.
 In so doing it positions Mauritius as a critical node of multiracial governance and scientific knowledge production in the Indian Ocean World in the twentieth century.
 It affirms that the island's history is one shaped not only by its connections to the imperial metropole, but also by its long and intersecting histories of race, labor, and the environment.